 Individual initial petitions may be granted for up to three years, with a possible two-year extension for all L employees and a two-year extension beyond that for managers and executives.

-If you fall under the following categories and would like more information, call our Glendale immigration lawyer to schedule your consultaion.
+If you fall under the following categories and would like more information, call our Los Angeles immigration lawyer to schedule your consultaion.